saraelz/sse-stream-project/README.md

 py -m pip install -r requirements.txt
 ```

-You should run the following applications in separate tabs and leave them open:
+You should run the following applications in separate tabs in the terminal and leave them open:
 ```
 py app.py
 py listener.py